-The NSGP provides funding for physical security enhancements and other security-related activities to nonprofit organizations that are at high risk of a terrorist attack.
+The NSGP provides funding for physical security enhancements and other security-related activities to nonprofit organizations that are at high risk of a terrorist or other extremist attack.
 The NSGP also seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.